gatsbyjs/gatsby/docs/blog/2017-10-03-smartive-goes-gatsby/index.md

 excerpt: "At smartive we always saw the potential of static site generators.
 We recently made the switch to Gatsby.js for our company site.
 A decision we don’t regret.
 Here’s why."
 ---

-_This article was originally posted on [our company blog](https://blog.smartive.ch/smartive-ch-goes-gatsby-js-27a056b3b817)._
+_This article was originally published on [our company blog](https://blog.smartive.ch/smartive-ch-goes-gatsby-js-27a056b3b817) on September 27, 2017._

 # smartive.ch goes Gatsby